ReallyEasyCart/template-boilerplate/README.md

     - router.js.twig for javascript needed on specific pages such as just the homepage
     - vendor.js.twig for importing 3rd party javascript files such as page.js which we use to build the router file :)

-All of this is just an example default layout, in no way should you be forced to work this way, and feel free o add and remove what you'd like.
+All of this is just an example default layout, in no way should you be forced to work this way, and feel free to add and remove what you'd like.